JonasMendez/SORTER/README.md

 ########################################

 Phase1.py
-This script will generate clustered locus copies at a user set threshold (.60-.65 recommended) for all of your samples and output them as alignments (per locus-cluster).
+This script will generate clustered consensus alleles at a user set clustering threshold (.60-.65 recommended) for all of your samples and output them as alignments (per locus-cluster).
-The clustering is done to separate out potential paralogs because Target-Enrichment data will often amplify them in non-model systems.
+The clustering is done to separate out potential paralogs because Target-Enrichment will often amplify them in non-model systems.
-If you are interested in using this pipeline to look at possible parentage in known allopolyploids/hybrids, or identify cryptic hybrids/allopolyploids in your current dataset, use scripts Phase2.py and Phase3.py
+If you are interested in using this pipeline to look at possible parentage in known allopolyploids/hybrids, or identify cryptic hybrids/allopolyploids in your current dataset, use scripts Phase2.py and Phase3.py after determining an appropriate clustering threshold with Phase1.py -reclust option.

 Phase2.py
 This script will take the locus-cluster dataset from Phase1.py and phase every single sample to output a phased alignment.
 This phased dataset can be used to identify potential hybrid/allopolyploid species.
 Phased sequences for each sample should be sister to each other with relatively strong support in a phylogeny, if the samples are behaving as diploids.
-If you observe phased samples that don't result as sister, and are associated with poor node support values they likely indicate allopolyploid/hybrid species.
+If you observe phased samples that don't result as sister and are associated with poor node support values they likely indicate allopolyploid/hybrid species.
 These samples should be removed from the dataset so that you can rerun Phase1.py without them and then phase the hybrid/allopolyploid sample(s) using Phase3.py